Whether it’s caffeinated or decaffeinated, coffee is associated with lower mortality, suggests a study from the Keck School of Medicine of USC.

 (800) USC-CARE (800-872-2273)

-The effects were present whether people drank regular or decaffeinated coffee, suggesting that caffeine is not the cause, said Veronica W. Setiawan, lead author of the study and an associate professor of preventive medicine at the Keck School of Medicine of USC.
+The effects were present whether people drank regular or decaffeinated coffee, suggesting that caffeine is not the cause, according to Veronica W. Setiawan, PhD, lead author of the study and an associate professor of preventive medicine at the Keck School.

-The study, published in the July 11 issue of Annals of Internal Medicine, used data from the Multiethnic Cohort Study, a collaborative effort between the University of Hawaii Cancer Center and the Keck School of Medicine.
+The study, published in the Annals of Internal Medicine, used data from the Multiethnic Cohort (MEC) Study, a collaborative effort between the University of Hawaii Cancer Center and the Keck School.

-The ongoing Multiethnic Cohort Study has more than 215,000 participants and bills itself as the most ethnically diverse study examining lifestyle risk factors that may lead to cancer.
+The ongoing MEC Study has more than 215,000 participants and bills itself as the most ethnically diverse study examining lifestyle risk factors that may lead to cancer.

-Since the association was seen in four different ethnicities, Setiawan said it is safe to say the results apply to other ethnic groups.
+Since the association was seen in four different ethnicities, Setiawan indicates it’s likely that the results apply to other ethnic groups as well.

-“This study is the largest of its kind and includes minorities who have very different lifestyles,” Setiawan said.
-“Seeing a similar pattern across different populations gives stronger biological backing to the argument that coffee is good for you whether you are white, African-American, Latino or Asian.”
+“This study is the largest of its kind and includes groups who have very different lifestyles,” Setiawan explains.
+“Seeing a similar pattern across different populations gives stronger biological backing to the argument that coffee is good for you, whether you are white, African American, Latino or Asian.”

 Benefits of drinking coffee

-The Keck School of Medicine and USC Norris Comprehensive Cancer Center manage a state-mandated database called the Los Angeles Cancer Surveillance Program, which provides scientists with essential statistics on cancer for a diverse population.
+The Keck School and USC Norris manage a state-mandated database called the Los Angeles Cancer Surveillance Program, which provides scientists with essential statistics on cancer for a diverse population.